Florence Cassez: Relationship with Israel Vallarta

-The arrest
+Arrest

-Cassez's arrest took place on Thursday, 8 December 2005 on the Mexico City-Cuernavaca Highway, as she rode with Vallarta.
+Cassez's arrest took place on 8 December 2005 on the Mexico City-Cuernavaca Highway, as she rode with Vallarta.
 She had been living with him, and they were most times seen together.
-She was detained overnight, then moved to Vallarta's house in the early morning hours of Friday, on 9 December 2005.
-The Mexican Federal Police, which had tipped off several journalists, staged a fake arrest that TV crews from the Mexican networks Televisa and TV Azteca reported live by Loret de Mola.
+She was detained overnight, then moved to Vallarta's house in the early morning hours of 9 December 2005.
+The Federal Investigations Agency, which had tipped off several journalists, staged a fake arrest that TV crews from the Mexican networks Televisa and TV Azteca reported live by Carlos Loret de Mola.
 Three kidnapped victims were freed and four persons—including Cassez—arrested.
 Cassez was then presented as a member of the kidnapping gang "Los Zodíacos", something she has always denied.
 Vallarta, who was the leader of the kidnapping band, also stated that Cassez had nothing to do with his kidnapping activity.
 Mexican public opinion is divided between those who believe she is "undoubtedly guilty," and those who believe the Felipe Calderón administration was using her as a scapegoat.
 There was also a debate whether judges should give preference to the legal procedure over justice, and so free Cassez, as demanded by Nicolas Sarkozy.
 The main irregularity was on legal procedures regarding the procedures to arrest an individual.

 A few weeks later, during a live television show, Cassez called and confronted the head of Mexican Federal Police, Genaro García Luna, with the truth about the staged arrest.
 In the weeks that followed, Daniel Cabeza de Vaca, the Attorney General of Mexico, was forced to admit that the arrest seen on TV was staged.
 He also tried to shift the blame on journalists, claiming they had requested it.
 As a result, one journalist, Pablo Reinah, was fired by his TV network.
 Reinah filed a lawsuit for defamation.
 In March 2007, the Mexican justice ruled that Reinah had no knowledge that the arrest of Cassez and Vallarta was staged.

 Since August 2006, an official probe has been launched by the Mexican police against the federal agents who arrested Cassez.
 On 21 March 2012, three Ministers of the Mexican Supreme Court, concluded that many fundamental rights of Florence Cassez were violated during her arrest.
 Later that week the Procuraduría General de la República declared that it would start an investigation to search for those responsible of violating her fundamental rights and for staging the arrest.

-The legal case
+Investigation and trial

 The Federal Police claimed that three victims were held hostage in the ranch where Cassez lived from September to December 2005, which belonged to Israel Vallarta.
 However, a couple who owned a restaurant nearby declared that they had the keys to the ranch and that a few days before the arrest staged by the police, they could detect no victims or any suspicious activity in the ranch.

 The two judgments made by the Mexican tribunals are based on controversial testimonies.